New Zealand nationality law: Territorial acquisitions

-The Cook Islands, Tokelau, and Niue respectively became British protectorates in 1888, 1889, and 1901.
-Island residents became British subjects at the time when the United Kingdom acquired these territories.
-The United Kingdom then ceded administrative control over the Cook Islands and Niue to New Zealand in 1901, and for Tokelau in 1925.
+The Cook Islands, Tokelau, and Niue became British protectorates in 1888, 1889, and 1901 respectively.
+Island residents became British subjects when the United Kingdom acquired these territories.
+The United Kingdom then ceded administrative control over the Cook Islands and Niue to New Zealand in 1901, and over Tokelau in 1925.
 The transfers of the islands did not alter the national status of these islanders, and they continued to be British subjects under New Zealand administration.

 Western Samoa was a German territory from 1900 until the First World War.
 After the war, it became a League of Nations mandate under New Zealand control.
-Following the recommendation of the Permanent Mandates Commission, Western Samoans did not automatically become British subjects when New Zealand assumed mandatory authority in 1920 but were treated as British protected persons instead.
-Although Parliament amended nationality law in 1923 and 1928 to allow facilitated naturalisation to Western Samoans wanting to become British subjects, virtually none had taken this option.
-Only 50 Samoans naturalised between 1928 and 1948, while 82 individuals of European descent had completed the process in the territory during the same timeframe.
-All other Samoans who chose not to naturalise had an unclear status that was unresolved until after Western Samoan independence.
+Following the recommendation of the Permanent Mandates Commission, Western Samoans did not automatically become British subjects when New Zealand assumed mandatory authority in 1920 but were treated as British protected persons.
+Although Parliament amended nationality law in 1923 and 1928 to allow facilitated naturalisation for Western Samoans seeking to become British subjects, few took this option.
+Only 50 Samoans naturalised between 1928 and 1948, while 82 individuals of European descent had completed the process in the territory in the same period.
+All other Samoans who did not naturalise had an unresolved status until after Western Samoan independence.